 Images for a person may be selected in part, using facial recognition software, creating a score, based upon a confidence level that the person displayed is similar to other images of that person.
 A “portrait score” may be part of that image score, making sure that the image shown contains matching features to other images that have been determined to be similar (eyes, a nose, a mouth, ears, and other features that may indicate a face).

 Advantages of the method in the Knowledge Graph Images Patent

-- Authoritative, or high-quality images, may be identified based on being included in a number of high-quality resources, and the fact that there are similar images also from high-quality pages
+- Authoritative, or high-quality images, may be identified based on being included in many high-quality resources, and the fact that there are similar images also from high-quality pages

-- A Comparison of image resource quality scores for similar images to image resource quality scores for dissimilar images provides a relative measure of image quality that can be used to select images with a high degree of authority with respect to an entity relative to the authority of other images with respect to the same entity
+- A Comparison of image resource quality scores for similar images to image resource quality scores for dissimilar images provides a relative measure of image quality that can be used to select images with a high degree of authority concerning an entity relative to the authority of other images for the same entity

 - Images that have a relatively high authority for an entity are more likely to satisfy a user’s informational need than images with a relatively low authority for the entity

 - Images with high image scores for an entity are likely to good choices (as in visually representative, clear and distinguishable from other images related to that entity).